 How is it used?

-Most dentists use a liquid form of SDF containing at least 38 percent of the SDF solution.
+Our dentists at Barbara Bell DDS, PA use a liquid form of SDF containing at least 38 percent of the SDF solution.
 It’s applied topically, meaning that it’s applied directly to the surface of your teeth.

 - Cotton or gauze is placed near the affected teeth to prevent saliva from moistening the teeth.